deepsense-ai/seahorse/docs/operations/execute_mathematical_transformation.md

 ---

-Applies a mathematical formula to a [DataFrame](../classes/dataframe.html) and produces a Transformation that represents the mathematical formula.
+Applies a mathematical formula to a [DataFrame](../classes/dataframe.html) and produces a [Transformer](../classes/transformer.html) that represents the mathematical formula.
-Later on, the Transformation can be applied to a [DataFrame](../classes/dataframe.html) with [Transform](transform.html) operation.
+Later on, the `Transformer` can be applied to a [DataFrame](../classes/dataframe.html) with [Transform](transform.html) operation.